threefoldtech/0-db/README.md

 In order to get `zdbd` starting with hook, `ready` _needs_ to returns `0` to valdate server that everything is okay and database can operate.

+Namespace configuration is any metadata which can be set via `NSSET` command.
+Any metadata change imply an update of `zdb-namespace` file.

 # Limitation
 By default, datafiles are split when bigger than 256 MB.